-- The mean and median gender pay gap, based on an hourly rate of pay. - The mean and median bonus gaps, and the proportion of men and women receiving bonuses. - The proportion of men and women in each quartile of the University's pay structure. - The mean is the overall average of all salaries, also expressed as an hourly rate of pay.
+- The mean and median gender pay gap, based on an hourly rate of pay. - The mean and median bonus gaps, and the proportion of men and women receiving bonuses. - The proportion of men and women in each quartile of the University's pay structure.

-In this report, where the pay gap is in favour of men, it is expressed as a percentage (e.g., 12%) and where the gap is in favour of women, it is expressed as a negative percentage (e.g., -10%)
+In this report, where the pay gap is in favour of men, it is expressed as a percentage (e.g., 12%) and where the gap is in favour of women, it is expressed as a negative percentage (e.g., -10%).

-Our 2023 gender pay gap
+Our 2024 gender pay gap

-Since 2017 the University has seen an overall reduction of 4.9 percentage points in its mean gender pay gap and a reduction of 4.8 percentage points in its median gender pay gap.
+Since 2017 the University has seen an overall reduction of 5.6 percentage points in its mean gender pay gap and a reduction of 4.6 percentage points in its median gender pay gap.

-The University's mean gender pay gap is 19.2% and its median gender pay gap is 17.9%.
-There has been a reduction of 1.9% in the mean gender pay gap from 2022, when the mean gender pay gap was 21.1%, and a reduction in the median gender pay gap of 0.7% from 18.6% in 2022.
+The University's mean gender pay gap is 18.5% and its median gender pay gap is 18.1%.
+There has been a reduction of 0.7 percentage points in the mean gender pay gap from 2023, when the mean gender pay gap was 19.2%, and a small increase in the median gender pay gap of 0.2 percentage points from 17.9% in 2023.

 The mean pay gap is at its lowest since reporting commenced in 2017.

-The University's mean and median pay gaps are higher than the higher education sector gender pay gap calculated by Advance HE\, which reports a mean gender pay gap in 2021/22 of 14.2% and a median gender pay gap of 8.5%.
-The median gender pay gap for all employees in the UK in 2023, based on the Annual Survey of Hours and Earnings, is calculated by the Office for National Statistics at 14.3%\\.
+The University's mean and median pay gaps are higher than the higher education sector gender pay gap calculated by Advance HE, which reports a mean gender pay gap in 2022/23 of 13.7% and a median gender pay gap of 9.0%.